openenergymonitor/guide/source/setup/import.markdown

 - WiFi passcode & custom network config
 - Custom NodeRED flows
 - Custom openHAB settings
-- Input processing setup if migrating from Emoncms V8, input processing will need to be re-creatred after import and new inputs should be logged to imported feeds
+- Input processing setup if migrating from Emoncms V8, input processing will need to be re-created after import and new inputs should be logged to imported feeds

 ### How-to backup items not automatically included